TradeTrust/documentation/docs/document-creator/config-file/file-structure.md

 The `"attachments"` field contains the information about the required attachments for this document.

-If there are no attachment for the particular form that you are creating, please set `"allow"` field to false.
+If there is no attachment for the particular form that you are creating, please set `"allow"` field to false.

 An example of the `"attachments"` field: